geopm/geopm/service/docs/source/GEOPM_CXX_MAN_MSRIOGroup.3.rst

   ``signal_names``\ ():
   Returns the list of signal names provided by this IOGroup.
-This includes aliases for common hardware-based signals such as FREQUENCY, as well as the supported MSRs for the current platform.
+This includes aliases for common hardware-based signals such as CPU_FREQUENCY_STATUS, as well as the supported MSRs for the current platform.

 *
   ``control_names``\ ():
   Returns the list of control names provided by this IOGroup.
-This includes aliases for common hardware-based controls such as FREQUENCY, as well as the supported MSRs for the current platform.
+This includes aliases for common hardware-based controls such as CPU_FREQUENCY_CONTROL, as well as the supported MSRs for the current platform.

 *
   ``is_valid_signal``\ ():